nasirnjs/kubernetes/k8s-eks/aws-cli-profile.md

 `export AWS_PROFILE=nasir-at`

 **Step 4: Check the Active Profile.**\
-Run the following command to check which profile is currently active `aws configure list`
+Run the following command to check which profile is currently active.\
+`aws configure list`

 **Step 5: Use a Specific Profile.**\